sveltejs/kit/packages/adapter-netlify/README.md

 export default {
   kit: {
     adapter: adapter({
       // will create a Netlify Edge Function using Deno-based
       // rather than using standard Node-based functions
-      edge: true,
+      edge: true
     })
   }
 };